kubevela/kubevela.github.io/docs/end-user/binding-traits.md

 ```

-You can also save the YAML file as ingerss-app.yaml and use the `kubectl apply -f ingerss-app.yaml` command to deploy.
+You can also save the YAML file as ingerss-app.yaml and use the `vela up -f ingerss-app.yaml` command to deploy.

 When we see that the status of the application is running and the service is healthy through `vela ls`, it means that the application is fully effective.
 At the same time, its TRAITS type is also correctly displayed as ingress.